simulogics/airlinesim-docs/content/docs/about/payment/index.en.md

 Note that automatic deletions due to a negative credit balance affect **all game worlds** an account has holdings in, **including free ones**!
 {{< /hint >}}

-## Playing for free: Free vs. Premium accounts
+## Playing for Free: Free vs. Premium Accounts

 AirlineSim offers free short-term game worlds, meaning no credits are charged to play there.
 As such, you could play AirlineSim without paying a cent indefinitely.